Selection: Minor Escamp (Jordan)

-However no amount of money will make up for the problem that watching television is largely a complete waste of time, time which could be better spent listening to your record collection.
-However a decent collection of 1,000 vintage records, possibly including some records dating back as far as 1954, will cost today in the region of $50,000 and a high-end vinyl system on which to play them, as much again.
+However, a decent collection of 1,000 vintage records, possibly including some records dating back as far as 1954, will cost today in the region of $50,000.
+A high-end vinyl system on which to play them, as much again.

 Roy Haynes is great, and the young Barney Wilen equally so.
 One of the earliest recordings of both, recorded in Paris, it has a cachet in place and time that is hard to beat, even if recorded with earlier generation equipment, it still has a sense of presence.
 Wilen is caught here a couple of years before Miles Davis drafted him in for his European Tour and the Lift to the Scaffold jazz film score.
 The other artists are unfamiliar to me, but the whole ensemble swings.

 The cover captures Haynes concentrating on that swing.
 His hands are on the snare but he’s not looking at them.
 He doesn’t need to, because the propulsion comes from within.
 No musician needs to look at the instrument.